Extreme Adventure in the Alberni Valley

 Hike Della Falls

 The Della Falls Trail is accessed by water taxi on Great Central Lake.
 The trail is only 16 kilometres, but it takes you to the highest waterfall in Canada (440 metres or 1,443 feet high).
 This is an overnight hike requiring proper equipment.
+Check out our complete guide “Discover the Best Waterfall Hikes in the Alberni Valley” for more info.

 Climb out on the platform, snap on your harness, and launch out over the Kennedy River, racing above the water from platform to platform.
 Located about halfway between Ucluelet and Port Alberni, this is a truly unique adventure.
+See our detailed guide” To Infinity and Beyond… on a Zip-line” for full details.

 While hiking the Alberni Valley is a beautiful and breathtaking experience, sometimes you need something to power you along the trails so you can go further, faster.
 ATVs are a popular way to get you where you want to go, and with multiple businesses offering adventure tours and rentals, you can climb aboard and follow your guide to parts of the valley that few people have ever seen.